lavague-ai/LaVague/docs/index.md

 ## Limitations

 - **Bot protection**: Some websites may flag LaVague agents as bots and prevent LaVague form performing automated actions
-- **AI-generated code:** LaVague actions are generated with AI - while we limit the scope of actions for security purposes, the actions should be verified and may need to be modified or re-generated for accuracy
+- **AI-generated code:** LaVague actions are generated with AI - our agents can make mistakes.
 - **Web only**: We currently only support automating actions on websites.
 Automated actions for desktop or specific APIs are planned further along our roadmap.
 - **Integrations**: There are a vast number of potential use cases for LaVague and we cannot provide integrations for all potential exports of trajectories.
 You may need to build your own integrations for specific use cases.